Published:

 In the News

-Following the big win, UVA Engineering’s autonomous racing team was featured in high-profile publications such as Autoweek, Forbes and Sports Illustrated, as well as in a multiple industry publications focused on automobile innovation and robotics.
+Following the big win, UVA Engineering’s autonomous racing team was featured in high-profile publications such as Autoweek, Forbes and Sports Illustrated, as well as in multiple industry publications focused on automobile innovation and robotics.